RamNayanVerma/RamNayanVerma.github.io/research/index.md

 *orfipy* can be easily installed via conda or PyPI.
 *orfipy* source code is available on [github](https://github.com/urmi-21/orfipy).
 Please read the pre-print [here](https://www.biorxiv.org/content/10.1101/2020.10.20.348052v1).

+**This research is funded by National Science Foundation grant IOS 1546858, Orphan Genes: An Untapped Genetic Reservoir of Novel Traits, and by the Center for Metabolic Biology, Iowa State University**

+## Past Projects

+coming soon...